-(Note: It is worth noting that in the above recommendations if "at least one" is replaced with "all", then even traditional feasiblepath uRPF will work as effectively.)
+(Note: It is worth noting that in the above recommendations if "at least one" is replaced with "all", then even traditional feasible-path uRPF would work effectively.
+But the latter recommendation ("all") does not seem practical.)

 3.3.
 A Challenging Scenario